glejeune/kex/README.md

 # Kex

-Kex is a Kerl inspirexd tool to easy building and installing of [Elixir](http://elixir-lang.org) instancs.
+Kex is a Kerl inspired tool to easy building and installing of [Elixir](http://elixir-lang.org) instances.

 ## Downloading